 - Author Priya Parker shared tools for creating meaningful connections with friends, family, and coworkers during the coronavirus pandemic on a recent TED Conversation.
 Watch here to see what she says about how we can take advantage of gatherings unique to this moment.

-- If you could use ideas to help move your interfaith trainings online, this list of the Top 5 Interfaith Youth Core Curricular Tools for Online Learning is a resource with videos, interactive quizzes, and more to help in the transition. -NEW
+- If you could use ideas to help move your interfaith trainings online, this list of the Top 5 Interfaith Youth Core Curricular Tools for Online Learning is a resource with videos, interactive quizzes, and more to help in the transition.

 Religious Literacy Tools